LGBTQ rights in Mozambique: NGO registration

-Lambda Mozambique, a local civil society organisation advocating on issues of sexual and gender rights, has requested to register as a non-governmental organization since 2008.
+Lambda Mozambique, a local civil society organization advocating on issues of sexual and gender rights, has requested to register as a non-governmental organization since 2008.
 A process which usually lasts six weeks.
 In 2010, after being ignored by the Ministry of Justice for two years, the group took their case to the United Nations, appealing to the High Commission for Human Rights to act on the violation of their right to association.
 The UN Human Rights Council had been calling on Mozambique to register Lambda since 2011.

 In October 2017, the Constitutional Council of Mozambique declared that Article 1 of Law No. 8/91 (which allowed the registration of associations in the country in accordance with the principles of "moral order") was unconstitutional.
 The reference to "moral order" was deemed incompatible with article 53(3) of the Mozambican Constitution of 2004, which only forbids the registration of military associations or those that promote violence, racism or xenophobia.